ArshdeepSingh01/python-DE/Python Basics/readme.md

 It is also possible to use the dict() constructor to make a dictionary. items() returned list is a view of the items of the dictionary, meaning that any changes done to the dictionary will be reflected in the items list.

+# Sets

+Sets are used to store multiple items in a single variable.

+Set is one of 4 built-in data types in Python used to store collections of data, the other 3 are List, Tuple, and Dictionary, all with different qualities and usage.

+A set is a collection which is unordered, unchangeable*, and unindexed.

+# Tuples

+Tuples are used to store multiple items in a single variable.

+Tuple is one of 4 built-in data types in Python used to store collections of data, the other 3 are List, Set, and Dictionary, all with different qualities and usage.

+A tuple is a collection which is ordered and unchangeable.

+Tuples are written with round brackets.